ChuSeng99/data-engineering/README.md

         ```
     * Alternatively, execute it in pgAdmin's Query Tool with a superuser account.
     * This script creates the `DataWarehouse` database and the `bronze`, `silver`, and `gold` schemas, skipping creation if they already exist.
+    * **Note**: You can also directly create the database and schemas using the pgAdmin GUI.
+First, connect to the server as a superuser.
+Then, create the DataWarehouse database.
+After that, create the schemas bronze, silver, and gold within the DataWarehouse database.

 2.  **Install PostgreSQL (if not already installed):**
     * Download and install PostgreSQL from [postgresql.org](https://www.postgresql.org/).